rjmacarthy/llamallamallama/README.md

 The fine tuned folder should have the `adapter_model.bin` and `adapter_config.json` files.

+### Setup script

+Run `./scripts/setup.sh` to copy the configuration file and install the front-end.

 ### Frontend

 To install the frontend dependencies, run the following command: